-Grades: 9, 10 (03001) NCAA ~ 40 ~ Semester - 1/2 credit
+Grades: 9, 10 (03001)

-SC-1011 Biology
+SC-1011 Biology Full Year - 1 credit

 This course fulfills the Biology graduation requirement.
 This course is designed to align with the Next Generation Science Standards.
 Students will continue to develop their skills by using the Science and Engineering Practices to demonstrate proficiency of the Disciplinary Core Ideas while integrating Crosscutting Concepts.
 Students will be studying the following topics: Structure and Function, Matter and Energy in Organisms and Ecosystems, Interdependent Relationships in Ecosystems, Inheritance and Variation of Traits, and Natural Selection & Evolution.